Silverstone Classic: Other attractions

+As well as the on-track racing, the Festival includes live music sets.
+Well known bands to have appeared in recent years include: McFly, Rick Astley, the Sugababes, ABC, The Christians and Sister Sledge.
+The 2024 line-up features Sophie Ellis-Bextor, Busted, and Olly Murs.

-In addition to numerous trade stands, club displays, live demonstrations, and family activities on the Village Green, car auctions are held at each Silverstone Classic.
-Since 2011, the auctions have been run by Nick Whale's Silverstone Auctions with over £6m of sales in recent years.
+In addition to numerous trade stands, club displays, live demonstrations, and family activities on the Village Green, car auctions are held at each year's event.
+Since 2011, the auctions have been run by Nick Whale's Iconic Auctioneers (previously known as Silverstone Auctions) with over £6m of sales in recent years.